dimsamaras/aws_sqs_messaging/README.md

 	*note: boto3 consumes either profile and credential definitions from aws configuration OR can assume role

 ## THE CONFIG

+'env' object sets the consumer parameters, from where it will get the messages and how to execute them, also the parallelization of the execution

+'worker' object sets the worker parameters, how many messages to receive woth everry call, how to acknoledge them and how to log everything.

 ### 1. copy config.json.example to config.json
 ### 2. Name your environments
 ### 3. Fill the blanks and/or choose one form the options inide < >: